maczg/hellokube-unict-examples/README.md

 ## Hello Kubernetes 👋

 This repository contains examples and exercises for the Distributed Computing course at University of Catania.

+[docs](docs) contains theory notes and tips regarding Kubernetes, Docker and related technologies.
+The aim is to extend [docs](docs) overtime with more content and examples and use it as a reference for the course.

+⚠️ **This repository is a WIP**.
+Any contribution is welcome.

 It covers the following topics: